 Citrus is one of my most favorite ingredients.
-While seasonal varieties are found during the winter many varieties are everbearing, providing us with citrus options all year long.
+While some seasonal varieties are found only during winter, other varieties provide us with citrus all year long.
+One of the best things about citrus is that it’s extremely versatile – you can use the juice, the zest, or the whole fruit.

 The result is a smooth and creamy curd that can be used like you would a jam or preserve.
 Slather it on toast, a biscuit, or scone.
-Put it between layers of a cake.
-Make it into a pie or tart.
+Put it between layers of a cake or make it into a pie or tart.
+Any way you eat it, it’s delicious treat that is sure to satisfy.

-Tips and Tricks for Perfect Curd
+Tips and Tricks for Perfect Citrus Curd

 - Read all directions before you start.